agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `onInaugurated`

-Behaves like a watcher function that destroys itself, after the State Value got for the first time assigned.
-So it gets only called once, when the State got its value.
+Create a watcher that will fire a callback then destroy itself after invoking.

 ## `persist`